Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

 \subsubsection{BPI/Iso biphase region}

 Fig.~\ref{fig4}(a) shows the shear moduli in the BPI/Iso biphase region at $T$ = 31.0 $^\circ$C before and after the application of pre-shear with a shear rate of $\dot\gamma_{\rm pre}$ = 500 s$^{-1}$.
-Without pre-shear the shear moduli $G^\ast$ obeys a power law behaviour like $G^\ast \sim \omega^{1/2}$ in the high frequency domain.
+Without pre-shear the shear moduli $G^\ast$ obeys a power law behavior like $G^\ast \sim \omega^{1/2}$ in the high frequency domain.
 We presume this is caused by viscous dissipation between BPI domains that are formed in the isotropic phase as it occurs also for concentrated emulsions~\cite{LRM1996}.
 The absence of a plateau in the storage modulus $G'$ and the dominance of the loss modulus $G''$ gives evidence that the BPI/Iso biphase behaves like a viscous fluid.
-After applying a pre-shear at $\dot\gamma_{\rm pre}$ = 500 s$^{-1}$ the moduli are slightly enhanced in the high frequency domain whilst they still maintain the above mentioned power law behaviour.

-The storage and loss moduli in the terminal region are reduced and feature a single relaxation behaviour like $G' \sim \omega^{2}$ and $G'' \sim \omega^{1}$, respectively.
+After applying a pre-shear at $\dot\gamma_{\rm pre}$ = 500 s$^{-1}$ the moduli are slightly enhanced in the high frequency domain whilst they still maintain the above mentioned power law behavior.
+The storage and loss moduli in the terminal region are reduced and feature a single relaxation behavior like $G' \sim \omega^{2}$ and $G'' \sim \omega^{1}$, respectively.
 The modified slope in frequency dependence of the dynamic moduli after pre-shearing indicates that the relaxation dynamics of the BPI is either affected by a realignment of the disclination lines or by the emergence of a polycrystalline texture.
 In Fig.~\ref{fig4}(b) the shear moduli after a specified elapsed time interval are shown.
-After waiting times of $\Delta t$ = 2000 and 4000 s the single relaxation-like behaviour remains unchanged, but the shear moduli are smaller and do not recover their initial behaviour.
+After waiting times of $\Delta t$ = 2000 and 4000 s the single relaxation-like behavior remains unchanged, but the shear moduli are smaller and do not recover their initial behavior.
 This is consistent with the system adopting a new (meta)stable state.
-A Maxwellian single relaxation behaviour that we observe after pre-shearing suggests that the platelet size is homogenised during the shearing.
+A Maxwellian single relaxation behavior that we observe after pre-shearing suggests that the platelet size is homogenized during the shearing.